-In our first two weeks of SENSE , we’ve been quiet.
-We’ve been listening for the signposts.
-Those people and practices that steady us when the horizon blurs.
+In the first weeks of SENSE, we have been listening for the signposts: the people and practices that steady us when the horizon blurs.

 But signposts rarely exist in isolation.
 They are usually part of a longer trail.